datacarpentry/genomics-workshop/_extras/AMI-setup.md

 > Be sure to replace `ec2-3-89-254-171.compute-1.amazonaws.com` with the DNS for your image.
 > You may be notified that the authenticity of the host cannot be verified - if so, ignore the warning an continue connecting
 >
-> 6. When prompted, enter your password.
+> 6. When prompted, enter the password `data4Carp`
 >
 > You should now be connected to your personal instance.
 You can confirm that you are in the correct location
 > by using the ``whoami`` and ``pwd`` commands, which should yield the following results: